jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Crash and Die

 I said above, philosophy has lofty and sometimes hard to undertand ideals of a "just and good society".
 I tried my best to use real-world examples, media, and popular stories to make Techvolution relatable.
-But you still have to venture out and find out what it means to be a player god.
+If indeed this new philosophy clicked, you still have to venture out and find out what it means to be a player god.

 It'll be a journey.
 While, I can't tell you exactly what Techvolution and the era of mass-collaboration looks like in your life and job.
 I can for car insurance claims.
 You can use its transformation as your guide.

 First watch this.
 A clip from Netflix's _Black Mirror_.
-The episode is called Smithereens.
-A story of a crazed man, who wants to talk with the powerful CEO of an Instagram-like app called Smithereen.
-He holds a company intern hostage, awaiting the CEO’s call.
+It's a story of a crazed man, who wants to talk with the powerful CEO of an Instagram-like app called Smithereen.
+He holds a company intern hostage awaiting the CEO’s call.
 Police surround him, corporate lackies try to deflect him, bullets are fired at him, but he still wants his phone call.
 Nobody knows why.

 https://www.youtube.com/watch?v=_gF1oGQ2hAA&feature=youtu.be&t=50